John Malcolm Bulloch

-John Malcolm Bulloch (1867–1938) was a Scottish journalist and magazine editor, known also as a genealogist, and a literary and theatre critic.
+John Malcolm Bulloch (1867–1938) was a Scottish journalist and magazine editor.
+He also worked as a genealogist, a literary critic, and a theatre critic.
+He is best known for his prolific authorship of works on Scottish regiments and clans, particularly on Clan Gordon and Gordonology.

 Early life

 He was born at Old Machar, Aberdeen 26 May 1867, the elder son of John Bulloch (1837–1913) and his wife Mary Malcolm (1835–1899); William Bulloch was his younger brother.
 His father edited Scottish Notes and Queries, and wrote a biography of George Jamesone.

-After attending the grammar schools of New Aberdeen and Old Aberdeen, Bulloch was a student at King's College, Aberdeen.
-He graduated M.A. in 1888; and began his career as a journalist on the Aberdeen Free Press, aged 22, making an early reputation for vers de société and antiquarian research.
+After attending the grammar schools of New Aberdeen and Old Aberdeen, Bulloch became a student at King's College, Aberdeen.
+He graduated M.A. in 1888; and began his career as a journalist on the Aberdeen Free Press at the age of 22, making an early reputation for vers de société and antiquarian research.

-Moving to London in 1893, Bulloch had an Aberdeen send-off in the form of a smoking concert at Mann's Hotel.
+Moving to London in 1893, Bulloch had a send-off in the form of a smoking concert at Mann's Hotel.
 He took on an editorial position at The Sketch.
-During his early days in London he lodged with a group of Scots, including his brother William who was a medical colleague of Arthur Keith, a friend of the family; the brothers' maternal uncle "Malcy", an architect; and two journalists, William Andrew MacKenzie (1870–1942), recommended in 1895 as a poet by John Davidson to John Lane, and J. G. George.
-This was at 19 Calthorpe Street in Clerkenwell.
+During his early days in London he lodged with a group of Scots in 19 Calthorpe Street in Clerkenwell, including his brother William; Arthur Keith, a friend of the family in medicine; the brothers' maternal uncle "Malcy", an architect; and two journalists, William Andrew MacKenzie (1870–1942), recommended in 1895 as a poet by John Davidson to John Lane, and J. G. George.

-By September 1895 Bulloch had moved to Pall Mall.
-In the early years of the 20th century he married an English wife.
+By September 1895, Bulloch had moved to Pall Mall, London.
+In the early years of the 20th century, he married an English wife.

+Career

-Editor of illustrated journalism
+Editor in illustrated journalism

-Bulloch was then assistant editor of The Sphere, under Clement Shorter.
+Bulloch first became an assistant editor of The Sphere under Clement Shorter.
 The "new illustrated journalism" of the 1890s was defined by Bulloch as "the art of treating pictorially every aspect of the passing pageant of life that can be illustrated at all", attributing it to Shorter; who at least concurred with Bulloch.
 William Ingram, a proponent of Melton Prior and Frederic Villiers, made public criticism of Shorter's choice of artists in 1899.
 By this point halftone photographs were coming to outnumber engravings in illustrated papers.

 From 1909 to 1924 Bulloch edited The Graphic.
 It had established a pictorial style in the late 1860s, with Luke Fildes as staff artist.
 Bulloch succeeded Comyns Beaumont, who called him "a stumpy, gnarled, thick-set son of Caledonia", a "crusted Tory", and "one of the least-fitted men" to edit it.